The Giver Quartet

-The Giver Quartet is a series of four books about a dystopian world by American author Lois Lowry.
-The quartet consists of The Giver (1993), Gathering Blue (2000), Messenger (2004), and Son (2012).
+The Giver Quartet is a series of four books about a dystopian world by American author Lois Lowry, which consists of The Giver (1993), Gathering Blue (2000), Messenger (2004), and Son (2012).
 The first book won the 1994 Newbery Medal and has sold more than 50 million copies.
-The story takes place in the world of The Giver.
-Each book has a different protagonist, but is set in the same futuristic era.
+The story takes place at an unknown point of time within the future.
+Each book has a different protagonist but is set in the same futuristic era.

 Plot

 The Giver

-The Giver is a 1993 American children's novel, generally aimed at young adults or older readers.
-It is set in a society that initially appears to be a utopia but gradually reveals itself as a dystopia.
-The story follows a boy named Jonas during his twelfth and thirteenth years.
+The Giver is a 1993 young adult novel set within a seemingly utopian community that is later revealed to be dystopian.

-In this society, pain and strife have been eliminated through a system called "Sameness," which has also removed emotional depth, individuality, and sensory experiences from people's lives.
-As part of a special ceremony, Jonas is selected to become the next Receiver of Memory—a person entrusted with all the memories from before Sameness, preserved in case they are ever needed to guide the decisions of the community's leaders, known as the Elders.
+Within this society, a system called "Sameness" has gotten rid of pain and strife, but also emotional depth and individuality.
+At the annual "Ceremony of Twelve", where the Community's children get assigned their jobs, a boy named Jonas is selected for the position of "Receiver of Memory"—one who preserves memories of things that have been gotten rid of by Sameness, in case the Elders, who lead the community, need help with making decisions.

-Through his training with the current Receiver (whom Jonas comes to call "The Giver"), Jonas begins to uncover the dark truths behind his seemingly perfect world.
-He struggles under the burden of memory, knowledge, and emotion, which the rest of the Community is shielded from.
+While he trains with the titular character of the Giver, who is the current receiver, Jonas discovers the dark truths of what goes on within the community.
+He has problems with the weight of some memories, which nobody else in the community can comprehend.

-In the Community, there is no perception of color, no weather or climate variation, and the terrain is entirely flat—features intentionally designed to support uniformity.
-Sameness, while aiming to create harmony, ultimately strips away the richness and complexity of human experience, highlighting the dystopian nature of the society.
+Within the community, the residents are unable to perceive color.
+The community also lacks weather and climate variation, as well as having only flat terrain.

 The Giver won the 1994 Newbery Medal and has sold more than 50 million copies.
-In Australia, Yugoslavia, and the United States, it is a part of many middle schools' reading lists, but it also appeared in many challenging book lists, such as the American Library Association's list of most challenged books of the 2000s.
+In Australia, Yugoslavia, and the United States, it is a part of many middle schools' reading lists, but it also appeared in many challenged book lists, such as the American Library Association's list of most challenged books of the 2000s.